thehappygadfly/Final_Year_Project_1/README.md

 # Final_Year_Project_1
 Project Aaron,Abraham,Weijian

 When uploading you work implement a gitignore file in the root directory of the project.
 So that all the assests don`t get uploaded very important or it could mess up the project.

+Also check for the smart merge link which was sent by the professor so that it could prevent scene corruption.